scionproto/scion/doc/BeaconExtensions.md

 - Direct links
 - Multihop links

-The option to have undisclosed link types allows ASes to withhold such information should they deem it undesirable to make it available to the public.
 Use cases of such information include:

 - Mitigating security concerns
 - Allowing users to select paths that e.g. avoid the open internet

 ### Conceptual Implementation Link Type

-The Link type will be comprised of 4 parts:
+The Link type will be comprised of 2 parts:

-- The link type for the link attached to the egress interface
+- The link type for the inter-AS link attached to the egress interface
-- The intra-AS link type between the ingress and egress interface of the AS in the absence of shortcut/peering paths
-- A variable number of non-peering link type clusters
-- A variable number of peering link type clusters

-A link type cluster serves to pool all interfaces which are attached to the same type of intra-AS link between them and the egress interface.
-The difference betwen peering- and non-peering link type clusters is that non-peering link type clusters do not include the link type for the connections attached to the interfaces in the cluster (see below).
-Each peering link type cluster is itself comprised of 3 types of elements:

-- The intra-AS link type for all interfaces in the cluster (1 value per cluster)
-- The interface ID for every interface in the cluster (1 value per interface)
-- The link type for each of the inter-AS connections attached to the interfaces in the cluster (1 value per interface)
+- The inter-AS link type of all links attached to peering interfaces

-Each non-peering link type cluster is itself comprised of 2 types of elements:

-- The intra-AS link type for all interfaces in the cluster (1 value per cluster)
-- The interface ID for every interface in the cluster (1 value per interface)

-Be reminded that only the interfaces with
-IDs bigger than the ID of the egress interface are included, and if this would mean a cluster is devoid of interface IDs, the cluster is simply removed as a whole.

 ### Concrete Format Link Type